 OliBea– Start your day off right with breakfast in the Old City.
 Ingredients are all sourced locally so you know it’s good.
 Sit in the plant-lined window for prime people-watching.
 119 S Central Street, (865) 200-5450

 Cafe 4– Another favorite brunch spot is on Market Square, where you can get yourself a mimosa with your eggs benedict and chicken and waffles.
 They also serve sandwiches and salads throughout the day.
 4 Market Square, (865) 544-4144

 Knoxville has all your standard hotel chains, including Marriott, Crowne Plaza, and Hilton.
 The Oliver Hotel Knoxville in Market Square was built in the 1800s and has been transformed into one of the city’s online boutique hotels.
+Graduate Knoxville is near campus.
 Your best bet is staying downtown, but there are plenty of options within a 20-minute drive.
 Airbnb is another option, with properties around town.